 Password: The trunk password can be found in the email you received from VoIP.ms during the registration process.
 You can also change the password by navigating to Main Menu → Account Settings → Security.

 Registrar: Go to Main Menu → Account Settings → Default DID Routing.
 From here, make note of the selected server.
-In this example, the server in New (newyork.voip.ms) will be the one used for our configuration.
+In this example, the server in New York (newyork.voip.ms) will be the one used for our configuration.

 Configuring the Trunk on the Vodia PBX